Product Led Growth

 The SaaS industry is still in the early days of smooth in-product onboarding.
 Most organizations, believe that their products are not able to explain their capabilities to new users.
 Things are even worse for those companies without a free offering.
 Almost 80% of them admit that the product onboarding experience is a leacky bucket.

 Our Product-Led Growth research showed that sign-ups & free trial rates prevail as activation metrics with 66% preference.
-At the same time, feature adoption and user engagement is an activation criterion by a limited 13% from organizations delivering a high-touch onboarding strategy.

 Transform your Onboarding to a Data-Driven Force